 Choosing a font type might seem tedious to most, but history and data tell us otherwise.
 Fonts can make or break your website.
 As iA very aptly puts it in a recent article, “web design is 95% typography.”

 Here are a few font-specific details you need to be mindful of:

-- Keep minimal selection – more than 1-2 fonts make the website too “noisy”
+- Selection: More than 1-2 fonts make the website too “noisy”

-Designing for specific screen sizes is not just about the dimensions.
-Your thinking and reasoning has to always incorporate the way a user interacts with a specific device.
+Designing for specific screen sizes is not just about the dimensions, it’s also about the way a user interacts with a specific device.
 Here are a few things to consider:

-- For tablets, we (mainly use) our index finger
+- For tablets, visitors use an index finger

 Taking into consideration that 49% of people use their mobile phone using one hand, the thumb suddenly becomes a focal point.
 Critical content and CTAs should be within reach of the thumb when considering mobile screens.

 As a full-service digital agency, Digital Silk partners with clients across industries to ensure higher onsite conversions, increased brand awareness and a more visible online presence.